reifjulian/reifjulian.github.io/_pages/guide.md

   - The [ICPSR data enclave](https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/enclave.html) is one option.

 {: .notice--info}
 **Tip:** Step 3--confirming output--can be tedious.
-Including `assert` (Stata) or `stopifnot()` statements (R) can make this easier.
+Including `assert` (Stata) or `stopifnot()` statements (R) makes checking output easier.
 For example, if the main result of your study is a regression estimate of $1.2 million, include an assertion in your code that will fail should this number change following a new data update.
 Stata examples are available in this [sample script](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).

 # Stata coding tips

 - Use forward slashes for pathnames (`$DROPBOX/project` not `$DROPBOX\project`).
-Backslashes are an escape character in Stata and can cause issues depending on what operating system you are running.
+Backslashes are an escape character in Stata and can cause problems depending on what operating system you are running.
 Using forward slashes ensures cross-platform compatibility.

 - Rewrite your code frequently and make it readable.
 In addition to providing comments in the code, make your variable names meaningful (but short).
 Provide more detailed descriptions using the `label variable` command.
 Always include units in the label.

 - Never use hard-coded paths like **C:/Users/jreif/Dropbox/my-project**.
 All pathnames should reference a global variable defined either in your Stata profile or in your [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do).
-I should be able to run your entire analysis from my personal computer without having to edit any of your scripts.
-(With the exception of maybe having to define a global variable.)
+Anyone should be able to run your entire analysis from their computer without having to edit any scripts, with the exception of defining a single global variable in **run.do**.

 - Include `set varabbrev off` in your Stata profile.
-Most professional Stata programmers I know do this in order to avoid mistakes such as accidently [referencing the wrong variable](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf).
+This helps you avoid mistakes such as accidently [referencing the wrong variable](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf).

-- When working with very large datasets, use Mauricio Bravo's [gtools](https://github.com/mcaceresb/stata-gtools).
+- When working with large datasets, use Mauricio Bravo's [gtools](https://github.com/mcaceresb/stata-gtools) and Sergio Correia's [reghdfe](http://scorreia.com/software/reghdfe/).

-- Sometimes an analysis will inexplicably produce different results after being run despite no changes to the code.
+- Sometimes an analysis will inexplicably produce different results each time it is run despite no changes to the code.
 Here are two common reasons why this happens:
   1. One of your commands requires random numbers and you forgot to use `set seed #`
   1. You have a nonunique sort.
 Add `isid` checks to your code prior to sorting to ensure uniqueness.
 (Another option is to add the `stable` option to your sorts.)
 Nonunique sorts can be hard to spot: